 A summary of program requirements is provided below.

-German students who are interested in our exchange programs should contact Cecily Stewart Hawksworth for more information.
+German students who are interested in our exchange programs should email Cecily Stewart Hawksworth for more information.

-The PhD requires 51 hours of courses (including 36 AM credits) home-based in German.
+The PhD requires 51 units of courses (including 36 AM credits) home-based in German.
 Students who complete interdisciplinary graduate certificates will be required to enroll in additional units as specified by the certificate-granting department or program.
-Students may not exceed 72 hours of course credit.
+Students may not exceed 72 units of course credit.

 Each student must take courses in the full range of German literature and culture, to be chosen in consultation with the director of graduate studies.
-The following courses are required (exceptions are only possible upon review by the Graduate Committee):
+The following courses are required (exceptions are only possible upon review by the faculty):

 - German 453 Theories of Literary and Cultural Analysis (3 units)

-- German 456 Introduction to Middle High German Language and Literature (3 units)
+- German 456 History of the German Language (3 units)

 - German 457 Introduction to Linguistics and the Structure of German (3 units)

-- German 5051 Introduction to the Teaching of German (1 unit)
+- German 5051 Introduction to the Teaching of German (1 unit; normally taken during the second semester of the first year of the program)

 - German 5052 Teaching Practicum (1 unit)

-- German 5053 Seminar in Theories of Foreign Language Pedagogy / Theories of Second Language Acquisition (2 units)
+- German 5053 Theory and Practice of Foreign Language Pedagogy (2 units)

 - German 5061 Apprenticeship in the Teaching of Literature and Culture I (1 unit)